3 Reasons Why You're Getting Canker Sores

 Friday June 13, 2014 by Melissa Brown, DDS

-At some point or another we’ve all experienced the unpleasant surprise of a canker sore.
-Not only are they painful but they can also be unsightly.
 Mouth sores can happen to anyone at anytime but there are certain things that can cause them to pop up more often.
-Read on to find out some of the most common canker sore triggers.
+The causes of canker sores may include:

 Many diets lack the proper amount of folic acid, zinc, iron, calcium and B12.
 Deficiencies of these vitamins and minerals can cause or worsen canker sores, which is why healthy eating is so important.
 A high quality multi-vitamin could also be added to act as vitamin and mineral “insurance.”

 Canker sores are actually tiny ulcers so stress or injury to the mouth can cause them.
 Brushing too roughly, using harsh oral products, and dental equipment like braces can all be culprits.
 Not keeping the mouth clean can also lead to tissue inflammation in the mouth thus resulting in sores.